ibrahimakbulut/Guess-flightroute-between-cities-in-PROLOG/README.md

 # Predicating-flightroute-between-cities-in-PROLOG
-In the graph below you see the possible flights between some of the cities in Turkey.
 Write the predicate “route(X,Y,C) – a route between X and Y exists with cost C” that checks if there is a route between any given two cities.
 Your Prolog program should have all the facts and predicates/rules.
 See the following:
 % knowledge base